wcharczuk/go-diskq/README.md

 }
 ```

-To then read messages you can use a `ConsumerGroup` to save some steps around enumerating all the partitions and merging the messages for each:
+To then read messages you can use a `diskq.OpenConsumerGroup` to save some steps around enumerating all the partitions and merging the messages for each:

 ```go